 - There’s also a great live version by the Jakarta Concert Orchestra (incorrectly introduced as Love Of My Life), a studio recording by The London Starlight Orchestra & Singers, and nice renditions by the Wedding, Vitamin, Cairn & Midnite String Quartets.

 - Master Stroke sings along very well with the original backing track, and adds a nice bit of guitar too.
 Similarly, Queen Covers Official also plays guitar along with the original nicely.

-- On tribute albums there are versions by Jason Scheff (from Stone Cold Queen), Jon Spurney (from Loser’s Lounge: No Time For Losers), Peter Johansson (from his live album Champions Of Rock: Live In Concert), The Treorchy Male Voice Choir (from Treorchy Sing Queen) & Under Pressure (from Horse Feathers & Animal Crackers), neither of which are particularly special.
+- On tribute albums there are versions by Jason Scheff (from Stone Cold Queen), Jon Spurney (from Loser’s Lounge: No Time For Losers), Peter Johansson (from his live album Champions Of Rock: Live In Concert), The Treorchy Male Voice Choir (from Treorchy Sing Queen) & Under Pressure (from Horse Feathers & Animal Crackers), none of which are particularly special.

 - Astro Samurai, Friends Electric, The Melvins, Rudy Mancuso & The Supernaturals have also done covers with their own arrangements, some very different indeed, which I personally don’t think work quite so well, but they’re still interesting.

 - James Holt & André Parizzi have made great recordings at home by doing all the parts themselves.
 Holt’s version is particularly groovy and really well edited.